 Social Security benefits are intended to replace only some of a worker's pre-retirement earnings.
+We base your Social Security benefit on your average

-We base your Social Security benefit on your average monthly earnings adjusted for average wage growth We separate your average earnings into three amounts and multiply the amounts using three factors to compute your full Primary Insurance Amount (PIA).
-For example, for a worker who turns 62 in 2018, the first \$995 of average monthly earnings is multiplied by 90 percent; earnings between \$995 and \$5,397 by 32 percent; and the balance by 15 percent.
-The sum of the three amounts equals the PIA which is then decreased or increased depending on whether the worker starts benefits before or after full retirement age (FRA).
-This formula produces the monthly payment amount.
-When we apply this formula, the percentage of career average earnings paid to lower-paid workers is greater than higher-paid workers.
+When we apply this formula, the percentage of career When we apply this formula, the percentage of career average earnings paid to lower-paid workers is greater than higher-paid workers.
 For example, workers age 62 in 2018, with average earnings of \$3,000 per month could receive a benefit at FRA of \$1,479 (49 percent) of their pre-retirement earnings increased by applicable cost of living adjustments (COLAs).
 For a worker with average earnings of \$8,000 per month, the benefit starting at FRA could be \$2,636 (32 percent) plus COLAs.
 However, if either of these workers start benefits earlier, we'll reduce their monthly benefit.